BLCM/wlmods/Apocalyptech/README.md

 - **Early Overworld Abilities** - Allows the player to dispel barrier hexes, bypass red Dark Magic barriers, and see hidden bridges from the beginning of the game.
+- **Infinite Slide** - Makes the duration of your character's slide effectively infinite.
 - **Movement Speed Cheats** - Move faster!
 - **Short Overworld Dungeons** - Shortens all Overworld dungeons (single-room only, and shorter enemy waves)